The main function of the engine inlet and exhaust valves is to let air in and out of the cylinders.

 Material – the exhaust valve will see extremely high temperature and corrosive exhaust gas.
 For the intake and exhaust valves on model engines it’s common to make them from stainless steel with phosphor bronze valve guides.

 Piston to Valve Clearance – an intake or exhaust valve will not survive contact with the piston.
-This makes it imperative to get the timing correct.
+Hence on a number of pistons you will see recesses on the top surface to allow slightly more space for the opening of the valves.
+This also makes it imperative to get the timing correct.